Meterik

-On 1 January 2019, Meterik had 1627 inhabitants.
+On 1 January 2019, Meterik had 1,627 inhabitants.
 Meterik is the ancestral home of astronomer Peter Jenniskens.
 The village is known as a haven for temporary workers for seasonal work in the agricultural sector.
-Currently many of the workers are from Bulgaria and Romania.
+Currently, many of the workers are from Bulgaria and Romania.

 History

-Based on stone tools found, hunter gatherers of the mesolithic (10,000-5,300 BC) frequented the heathlands that formed in Northern Limburg after the Weichselian glaciation.
-Slash and burn farming came to the region at the start of the neolithic around 5500 BC, with Aegean Neolithic Farmers of the Bandkeramic (linear pottery) culture, mostly settling in the loss lands to the south.
-Around 2900, the Bronze Age and increased mobility from the domestication of the horse and consumption of milk brought farmers of the Corded Ware culture and the proto-Indo European language to the area.
-Languages evolved from Italo/Celtic (Tumulus culture 1600-1200 BC) to proto Celtic (Urnfield culture 1300-750 BC).
+Based on stone tools found, hunter gatherers of the Mesolithic (10,000-5,300 BC) frequented the heathlands that formed in Northern Limburg after the Weichselian glaciation.
+The oldest known permanent settlement dates from the Iron Age during the Celtic La Tène culture (450-50 BC).

-The Iron Age arrived with farmers of the proto Celtic Hallstatt culture (800-450 BC) and Celtic La Tène culture (450-50 BC).
 In 1983, parts of the grating and the cupola of a pottery oven were found along the St. Maartensweg in Schadijk and dated to about 500 BC.
 Traces of Iron Age pottery from a nearby settlement were found along the Crommentuynstraat.
 And the outline of a farm from the late Iron Age (about 200 BC) was discovered in Meterik's Field in 2006.
+It is likely that Meterik's Field was established in this age.
+If so, the name Meterik may have roots in the Celtic language, for example "mi ater ruc", meaning "my father's rick of hay".

-The region was part of the Roman empire (50 BC - 456 AD), located in the Civitas Tungrorum, with the influx of the Tungri and later Salian Franks Germanic tribes.
-Roman coins were found that might suggest the name Meterik originated when a Roman soldier was given land here.
+The region was part of the Roman Empire (50 BC - 456 AD), located in the Civitas Tungrorum, with the influx of the Tungri and later Salian Franks Germanic tribes.
+A Roman coin was found on Meterik's Field, and it has been suggested that the name Meterik originated when a Roman soldier was given land here, but no Roman buildings have been found.

 After 515 AD, the area was part of Frankish Austrasia, the Carolingian empire and the Holy Roman Empire.
 A Carolingian settlement was found in the Meterik's Field with the floor plans of 23 large and 21 small buildings and four wells dated to 625-1000 AD.
-A feudal system of agriculture developed, with farming areas and moving farms in the service of lords.
+A feudal system of agriculture developed, with farming areas and moving farms in the service of nobility.
 Sod heather and dung was used to fertilize the land, raising the elevation of Meterik's Field by about 1.7 meters over time.
 Peat from the moor was used as fuel.

 Meterik originated from scattered farms surrounding the open field created by these settlements, as have the communities of Schadijk (De Schaak) to the north, and Middelijk (Middelik) and Veld-Oostenrijk (Osterik) in the east.
+Here, "ijk" refers to the field, but it is unclear where the name Meterik originated.